steeleb/Landsat_C2_SRST/README.md

 of this workflow is stored in your Google Drive as tabular summaries of band data for your area of interest.

+This repository is covered by the MIT use license.
+We request that all downstream uses of this work be available to the public when possible.

+Primary repository contact: B Steele <b dot steele at colostate dot edu>

 ## Repository Overview

 This repository is powered by {targets}, an r-based workflow manager.
 In order